How To Attract Generation Z Employees

 What Are Generation Z Career Expectations?

-Technology, transparency, social responsibility, and diversity also remain high priorities among the Generation Z population as they evaluate potential employers in the future.
+Technology, transparency, social responsibility, and diversity also remain high priorities among the Gen Z population as they evaluate potential employers in the future.
 But it would appear that this generation is all business when it comes to their finances and careers.
 So, how does that impact your ability to hire and keep them?

-Regardless of the research about what Generation Z wants from work, the greatest myth about this new pool of workers is the perception that they're much different from all the workers who came before them.
+Regardless of the research about what Gen Z wants from work, the greatest myth about this new pool of workers is the perception that they're much different from all the workers who came before them.
 This generation continues to desire the things that other employees desire from an employer.

 One of Gen Z's expectations is the desire for a safe, comfortable, and friendly workspace.
 People want to enjoy coming to work.
 They want to work with people who they like.
 They don't want to be too cold or too warm.
 They get hungry during the day and would like a place to take short breaks.
-They want to go somewhere to work that is as comparable to their homes as possible, without it being too personal.
+They want to go somewhere to work that is as comparable to their homes as possible without it being too personal.
 They don't want to be treated unfairly or unkindly by others.
-Ultimately, this workplace description is not exclusive to Generation Z. Instead, this tends to span many generations, and companies should aspire to provide such an environment to their employees.
+Ultimately, this workplace description is not exclusive to Gen Z. Instead, this tends to span many generations, and companies should aspire to provide such an environment to their employees.

-People of all generations, including Generation Z, also want to feel like they're moving forward professionally.
+45% of Gen Z employees value opportunities for promotion, career growth, and advancement within the company.1 However, this is not unique to Gen Z. People of all generations want to feel like they're moving forward professionally.
 They want to understand their goals and objectives.
 They want to believe in what they're doing.
 Most like to be challenged with new projects and responsibilities.
-They want to work in a place where their opinions are respected, and their contributions are rewarded.
+They want to work in a place where their opinions are respected and their contributions are rewarded.
 They want regular feedback, evaluations, and open communication with their managers.
-They want to work for a company that will give them the opportunity to grow, progress, and advance.

 Recruiting Generation Z: How To Make Your Business an Attractive Workplace